 A couple, who plan on being married, is not contemplating a divorce; however, worst case scenario planning before marriage can reduce a considerable amount of legal issues down the road in the event a marriage fails and you can get this done in no time by hiring a prenup lawyer.

 Couples entering marriage can execute a prenuptial agreement which provides a contractual arrangement as to how the property will be divided in the event of a divorce.

-A prenuptial agreement can offer a clearly defined assets protection strategy that can reduce the potential for financial disputes during the divorce process.
+A prenup lawyer responsible for drafting a prenuptial agreement will outline a clearly defined assets protection strategy that can reduce the potential for financial disputes during the divorce process.
 Further, a prenuptial agreement can serve to protect assets that are being brought into the marriage or business assets that are maintained during the marriage.

 An individual entering a marriage with significant pre-marital assets or an individual who brings an existing business into a marriage may wish to set “ground rules” as to claims their spouse may make against these assets in the event of a divorce.
 The agreement may also specify whether one spouse will pay the other alimony; it may also determine how the couple will divide assets accumulated during the marriage, particularly real estate, or investment accounts.

 Hiring a prenup lawyer before marriage can save an individual from many bad experiences in the future.

 When looking for hiring a prenup lawyer, it is important to not only look for someone who is both skilled in understanding the nuances of family law but also someone who understands contract law.
 The former reason is since a prenuptial agreement is a legal creation of the family law in that is defines the rights and obligations of a married couple.
 The latter reason rests in the fact that a prenuptial agreement is a contract that must be interpreted and enforced if necessary.
 Therefore, the best prenuptial agreement lawyers are skilled in both family and contract law.